kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 debugging, but on the other hand the lack of a "build now" button really puzzles me.
 There is caching support for Maven but not for Gradle.
 The fact that built-in Gradle is still at version 1.10 perhaps shows what Codeship thinks of supporting it.
-The technical product under the hood is a solid one, but Java is a second class citizen and Gradle builds are really viable.
+The technical product under the hood is a solid one, but Java is a second class citizen and Gradle builds are not really viable.

 Admittedly Codeship seems to be in a transition to their [Codeship Pro service](https://documentation.codeship.com/pro/getting-started/getting-started/), which is a Docker based solution that comes with its own executable (called [Jet](https://documentation.codeship.com/pro/getting-started/installation/#what-is-jet)) that allows you to run your build locally.